 Like in this example:-

-Referring to the image above, please note that it is important to mention both the date of enrollment and graduation in MM/YY format.
+Referring to the image above, please note that it is important to mention both the date of enrollment and graduation (month and year both)

-Again, each of the activity we do in resume making is to make it easy for the recruiter.
+Again, the objective behind everything we do in a resume is to make the recruiter's job easier.

 We have compared many resumes and used different formats.
 However, this particular alignment of dates comes across as the most reader-friendly and comprehensible.

-Additionally, since your work experience is long, no recruiter is interested in looking at what subjects and projects you managed at college time.
+Additionally, since your work experience is long, no recruiter is interested in looking at what subjects and projects you managed in college.
 This section should not give too much information.

 In fact, if there are some achievements which are relevant to your current profile, you can take it up as a separate section in the resume and club it there.

 - What: Mention the degrees in reverse chronological order.
-In this section, you can just mention at max the CGPA achieved.
-ANy other information shall not be mentioned.
+In this section, you can just mention the CGPA achieved.
+Any other information shall not be mentioned.

 - How: Use dates and location aligned to the right while university/college name and course name aligned to the left.